Your Complete Guide to CBD's Benefits for Anxiety

 Put it this way...there are actual sites on GABA receptors called benzodiazepine receptors (obviously named after the class of drugs).

-There are serious long term and even short term effects to benzodiazepines.
+There are serious long term and even short term effects on benzodiazepines.

 They are known to be highly addictive.